-The law is not your friend, helper, or teacher – Jesus is.
 To say “the law is my guide” is to say “Jesus was wrong” or “the Holy Spirit cannot be trusted.”
 And don’t fall for that old chestnut that says the Holy Spirit guides or convicts us with the law.
 He’s the Spirit of grace not law.

 We make an idol of the law when we turn to it for guidance and direction.
 There is nothing wrong with the law – it is holy, righteous and good.
 But try to live by it and you fall from grace and cut yourself off from Christ.

-So what are the three uses of the law?
+What are the three uses of the law?

 - It is a mirror that reveals our sinful state (Rom 3:20, 7:7,14)